raizen74/aws-mle/README.md

   - Flexible matching logic - Automatically identifies fuzzy matches and near-duplicates.
   - Scalable and serverless - Works seamlessly with large datasets in Amazon S3.
 - High scalable and flexible deployment of model e.g. genAI models: `EKS`
+- `AWS::SageMaker::Model` CloudFormation resource is specifically designed to define an ML model hosted on Amazon SageMaker, you define:
+  - Model artifacts - Stored in Amazon S3.
+  - Inference container - The container image that contains the inference code.
+  - IAM Role - Permissions to allow SageMaker to access the resources required for hosting.
+- `AWS::SageMaker::Endpoint` is required to host the model, it depends on a model resource (AWS::SageMaker::Model).
+It cannot directly define the model or its configuration
+- `AWS::SageMaker::EndpointConfig` resource specifies how an endpoint is configured (e.g., instance type and count)
+- **Kinesis Data Firehose** provides configurable buffer intervals for data delivery to destinations.
+You can create a buffering hint by setting a value of zero for `IntervalInSeconds` parameter